daley-mottley/customer-support-bot/README.md

 To contribute:

 1) Fork the repository.

-2) Create a new branch: `git checkout -b my-feature-branch`.
+2) Create a new branch for your feature or bug fix: `git checkout -b my-feature-branch`.

-3) Make your changes and commit them: `git commit -m 'Add some feature'`.
+3) Make your changes and commit them with clear messages: `git commit -m 'Add some feature'`.

-4) Push to the branch: `git push origin my-feature-branch`.
+4) Push your changes to your forked repository: `git push origin my-feature-branch`.

-5) Open a pull request.
+5) Open a pull request against the `main` branch of the original repository.

 <p align="center" ><strong><em>Please read our <a href="https://github.com/daley-mottley/customer-support-bot/blob/main/CONTRIBUTING.md" >Contributing Guidelines</a> to get started!</em></strong> 🚀</p>